Deep Duck Trouble Starring Donald Duck

 Deep Duck Trouble Starring Donald Duck, known in Japan as is a 1993 platform game developed by Aspect and published by Sega for the Game Gear and Master System.
-Based on the Walt Disney Company's Donald Duck franchise, the game follows the titular anthropomorphic duck as he goes on a journey to save his uncle from a mysterious curse making him inflate like a balloon.
+Based on the Walt Disney Company's Donald Duck franchise, the game follows titular anthropomorphic duck as he goes on a journey to save his uncle from a mysterious curse making him inflate like a balloon.

 The gameplay consists of the player going through five linear side-scrolling levels, each broken into two parts, with the goal is to reach a treasure at the end.
 Many of the gameplay mechanics have similarities to previous licensed Disney video games.

 Gameplay

 Donald Duck, the player character, kicking a box at a python enemy in Jungle Stage Area 2.
 The upper left corner of the screen displays how many lives ("tries") the player has left.
 The bottom left corner displays how much health the player currently has.

 Deep Duck Trouble is a 2D side-scrolling platform game in which the player controls Donald Duck.
 The game is reminiscent of both DuckTales (video game) and Castle of Illusion Starring Mickey Mouse, as the two games share similar gameplay elements with the former.

 The game has a total of five courses which, excluding the final course, can be completed in any order the player chooses.
 The player selects their course through a level select on a map.
 The majority of gameplay takes place in 2D side-scrolling linear levels, containing obstacles, enemies and assorted platforming challenges, which involve traversing the stage by running, jumping, dodging or defeating enemies.
 Each level is split up into two areas, each a branching part of the same core stage.
 At the end of stages a boss battle will occur and if the boss is defeated A treasure can be collected to then end the level.
-The player starts the game with three lives (referred to in the game as tries), which are lost if Donald's health is fully depleted; additional lives can be earned or regained through life-ups found sparingly throughout stages.
+The player starts the game with three lives (referred to in the game as tries), which are lost if Donald's health is fully depleted.
+Additional lives can be earned or regained through life-ups found sparingly throughout stages.
 If all the players lives are lost the game ends, although the player can choose to continue their game back on the level select screen by selecting "Continue".

 Donald's primary means of attacking enemies are by jumping on them or kicking a box at them.
 Certain boxes, modeled as a treasure chest, contain power-ups such as health-ups, items that increase your score or a chili pepper power-up, which automatically makes Donald run forward, destroying any enemies or boxes that it come across for a limited time.